 The journal makes use of The Publication Manual of the American Psychology Association (7th ed., 2019).
 Manuscripts should be formatted according to APA style guidelines before they are submitted.
 For style guidance, please consult The APA Style and Grammar Guidelines and/or The Purdue Owl APA Style Guide.

 Questions should be directed to our Editors via the online Contact Form.

 Ready to submit?

-Click the +Upload file button to attach your file, then click the Submit button below to submit your manuscript.
+After confirming your contact information, click the +Upload file button to attach your file, then click the Submit button below to submit your manuscript.

 Please attach source files as .doc or .docx, and not .pdf files.